meanjula/meanjula/README.md

 ## I am Anjula, Software Developer and Designer.

-- 👨🏽‍💻 I’m currently learning React,nodeJs and express.
 - 🌱 I'm doing Full Stack Web Developer program in Business College, Helsinki.
+- 👨🏽‍💻 currently learning React,nodeJs and express.
-- 👀 I’m interested in learning new things and coding all day.
+- 👀 Interested in learning new things and coding all day.
 - 👯 I would love to collaborate/contribute on any interesting project.
-- 📫 you can reach me through anjula.ghale@gamil.com

 ## ✉️ Let's connect: